skfarhad/stocksurferbd/dse_data_loader_pkg/README.md

 ## Description
-This is a Python library based on *beautifulsoup4* and *pandas* to download price data and fundamental data of companies from
+This is a Python library based on *beautifulsoup4*, *pandas* & *mplfinance* to download price data and fundamental data of companies from
 Dhaka Stock Exchange.
 <br/>This can assist you to create further analyses
 based on fundamental and price history data.
+<br/>Also create Candlestick charts to analyse price history of stocks using a simple wrapper for mplfinance.
 ## Installation
 ```
 pip install dse-data-loader